 Building Your Website Using a CMS

 A CMS is nothing but an acronym for a content management system.
 It is used to manage the content you will be producing on your website as it makes the job of posting new and editing old content online a whole lot easier.
 It also allows you to customize your website easily.
 You can also create multiple user accounts with varying levels of permission for others to contribute content to your website.

 Though there are many content management systems available out there (some of which have been listed in this article), we are going to go ahead with WordPress – the most popular CMS powering around 30% of the web.

 Continue reading seven reasons why you should use WordPress over its competitors.

-Quite some time back, I wrote a step-by-step guide on how to start a blog with WordPress.
+Quite some time back, I wrote a step-by-step guide on how to start a blog on WordPress.
 You can open it up in a new tab and scroll down to the ‘Installing WordPress’ section to find how to install WordPress on your hosting account.
 Though the tutorial primarily focuses on people choosing Bluehost to host their website, the process is nearly the same with all hosting providers.

 Choosing a Design for your Website

 There are more than two-thousand free themes and nearly 50,000 plugins available for you to use from WordPress’s official repositories (Theme Repository | Plugin Repository).
 Moreover, there are also quality commercial themes and plugins available for you to select and use from Themeforest and Codecanyon respectively.

 Once you choose the desired theme for your website – you can install, activate and then start customizing it.
 You should now be having an active website with a good-looking theme on top of it.

 Installing Recommended Plugins